 Jon Cohen is a widely published magazine writer and author of four nonfiction books on scientific topics.
-Cohen is a senior correspondent with Science, and also has written for The New Yorker, Atlantic Monthly, The New York Times Magazine, BuzzFeed, Smithsonian, Technology Review, Outside, Slate, Surfer and many other publications.
-His television appearances include the PBS NewsHour, the Today show, and the Larry King Show, and he also has been on several NPR and BBC radio shows.
+He is a senior correspondent with Science, and also has written for The New Yorker, Atlantic Monthly, The New York Times Magazine, BuzzFeed, Smithsonian, Technology Review, Outside, Slate, Surfer, and many other publications.
+His television appearances include PBS NewsHour, Today, and the Larry King Show, and he also has been on several NPR and BBC radio shows.
 He specializes in biomedicine, and is widely known for his coverage of epidemics (HIV/AIDS, COVID-19, Ebola, influenza), immunology, vaccines, and global health.
 He also has reported extensively on genetics, primate research, evolution, bioterrorism, research funding, ethics, reproductive biology, credit battles, and the media itself.

 Cohen’s books have covered a wide range of topics for a lay audience, including the search for an AIDS vaccine, the science of miscarriage, the scientific differences between humans and chimpanzees, and a critical analysis of Tijuana, Mexico’s faltering response to its HIV/AIDS epidemic.

-Cohen earned a B.A. in science writing from the University of California, San Diego (1981), and lives in Cardiff, California.
+Cohen earned a B.A. in science writing from the University of California, San Diego (1981).
+He lives in Cardiff, California.